K0p9/OSSIM-AlienVault/README.md

 192.168.164.100/DVWA/vulnerabilities/xss_d/?default=<script>alert('You have been hacked!')</script>
 ```

-- Because of WAF so it's have been blocked:
+- It has been blocked because of Web Application Firewall (WAF):

 ![xss](xss.png)